jeanarose/team-profile-generator/README.md

 2. Click the green **Code** button.
 3. Copy the SSH key.
 4. In your terminal, go into the directory that you want to host Team Profile Generator.
-5. Use the command **git clone [insert SSH key URL]** and click **Enter** (_Requires Git_).
+5. Use the command `git clone [insert SSH key URL]` and click **Enter** (_Requires Git_).
+6. Navigate to the Team Profile Generator directory and run `npm install` in the command line.
+7. Type `node app.js` in the command line to run the app.

 ## Usage
 Team Profile Manager can be used to add team members to the team page, which is useful for coworkers to gather helpful information for each team member.

 ## Credits
 The following people contributed to the success of this application.
 You can view their GitHub profiles by clicking on their names: